If you’re of working age, then at some point in your life, you’ve had one or more horrible bosses.

 Siebert Brandford Shank & Co.’s Suzanne Shank

-She’s been featured on Wall Street Journal, Bloomberg, Black Enterprise and more for her amazing ability to lead and give back to the community.
+She’s been featured in Wall Street Journal, Bloomberg, Black Enterprise and more for her amazing ability to lead and give back to the community.

 Suzanne helped to co-found a summer internship program called the Detroit Summer Finance Institute for high school students who want to be successful in the finance field.

-She started off as a woman in STEM, but soon learned that she wasn’t very passionate about engineering (which she went to school for).
+She started as a woman in STEM, but soon learned that she wasn’t very passionate about engineering (which she went to school for).

 She is an inspiration to women in the finance industry.

 Why Women In Business Are the Driving Force Behind This Concept